hemerajs/hemera/packages/hemera-stats/README.md

 - Get a list of all registered server actions and create an API Documentation
 - Get a list of all registered server actions and create a realtime dashboard

-If you want to get a list of all active subscriber, connections you can use the [NATS http interface](http://nats.io/documentation/server/gnatsd-monitoring/) it will respond a JSON object.
+If you want to get a list of all active subscriber, connections you can use the [NATS HTTP Interface](http://nats.io/documentation/server/gnatsd-monitoring/) it will respond a JSON object.

 #### Example